G-RTOS/GeMRTOS/MANUAL.md

 -   executes the main routine (main()) defined in the user program.
 The user initializes and creates the user tasks and interrupt tasks in this routine.

-The rest of the processors of the plurality of processors 110-112:
+The rest of the processors:

 -   assign an unique stack for each processor of the system.